-We are party to an amended and restated voting agreement, dated as of May 19, 2020, under which certain holders of our capital stock, including entities affiliated with affiliated with Accel, Adams Street, Glynn, GPI Capital, Mayfield, North Bridge and SCP, have agreed to vote their shares of our capital stock on certain matters, including with respect to the election of directors.
+We are party to an amended and restated voting agreement, dated as of May 19, 2020, as may be amended from time to time, or voting agreement, under which certain holders of our capital stock, including entities affiliated with affiliated with Accel, Adams Street, Glynn, GPI Capital, Mayfield, North Bridge and SCP, have agreed to vote their shares of our capital stock on certain matters, including with respect to the election of directors.
 Upon the completion of this offering, our voting agreement will terminate and none of our stockholders will have any special rights regarding the election or designation of members of our board of directors.
 Matthew M. Cain, our President and Chief Executive Officer and a member of our board of directors, Gregory Henry, our Senior Vice President and Chief Financial Officer, and Denis Murphy, our Senior Vice President and Chief Revenue Officer, are party to our voting agreement.
 Kevin J. Efrusy, a member of our board of directors, is affiliated with Accel.
-Alex Migon, a member of our board of directors, is affiliated with SCP.
-Anderson, a member of our board of directors, is affiliated with SCP.
+Alex Migon, a member of our board of directors, is affiliated with GPI Capital.
+Edward T. Anderson, a member of our board of directors, is affiliated with North Bridge.
+Rob Rueckert, a member of our board of directors, is affiliated with SCP.